arrdem/source/projects/clusterctrl/README.md

 This API is built atop a `PiRef(board_id, pi_id)` tuple which is intended to allow for the construction of cluster management APIs which allow for automatic but predictable mapping of requests (eg. `power_on`, `power_status`) to a given device.

+If you provide an "unqualified" integer ID directly, the driver will attempt to interpret it as being in `[min_pi, max_pi]` specific to this device.

 ``` python
 hat.fw_version  # => (1, 6)
 hat.min_pi      # => <PiRef XXX-01>